jlbcontrols/Flintium/README.md

 SETUP
 Clone this repo to /Ignition/data/projects
+Import /tags/dataTypes.json into the Data Types folder in the Ignition Designer
-Import the tag files (/tags folder) into Ignition using the Designer
+Import /tags/instance.json into the root Tags folder in the Ignition Designer
 Import the tag-groups file (/tags/groups folder) into Ignition using the Designer
 Add fpImage folder to root of Image Management in Designer